How can i reduce my lower back pain during pregnancy?

-Avoid sitting for long periods, this causes a slow stretch known as 'creep' to the ligaments that are holding your joints together.
-Periods of sitting for longer than 20 minutes can have this effect on joints of your pelvis, which will spell trouble if you have lower back pain or pelvic girdle pain.
-This slow movement is known as ‘creep’ when sitting for longer than 20 minutes, the ‘creep’ in the joints can cause you joints to become misaligned or restricted.
-This is characterised by having trouble standing up straight after sitting or you might find you waddle for your first few steps after sitting.
+Periods of sitting for longer than 20 minutes can have an effect on the joints of your pelvis, known as ‘creep’.
+This will spell trouble if you have lower back or pelvic girdle pain, as the ‘creep’ can cause joints to become misaligned or restricted.
+This is characterised by having trouble standing up straight after sitting, or you might find you waddle for your first few steps once you are on the move.
 To remedy this, try alternating from sitting to standing during your work day or just get up every 15 minutes to grab a glass of water.
-Optimising your sitting habits during pregnancy can be so impactful, we have written a whole blog post about it here.
+Optimising your sitting habits during pregnancy can be so impactful; we have written a whole blog post about it here.

 3. Strength training

 Getting strong buttock muscles will do your pelvis and lower back a world of good as you progress through your pregnancy.
 Your buttock muscles are the main power house for pelvis and lower back support.
-As you get more of the hormone Relaxin released into your bloodstream to prepare your body for labour, the stability of your lower back and pelvis will rely more and more heavily on the strength of your buttocks.
-It’s inevitable your core will become more non-existant in those latter stages of pregnancy (a sad but true reality ladies), but you can work on making your buttocks stronger to positively compensate for this.
-So don’t be afraid to do some weight training, lots of squats, split-squats, clams, speed-skaters, hip bridges and walking, we will talk more in-depth about these exercisesin other blog post.
-Some pelvic floor exercises and deep breathing exercises will help to maintain as much strength as possible in the top (diaphragm) and bottom (pelvic floor) of your core.
+As you get more of the hormone relaxin released into your bloodstream to prepare your body for labour, the stability of your lower back and pelvis will rely more and more heavily on the strength of your buttocks.
+It’s inevitable your core will become more non-existent in those latter stages of pregnancy (a sad but true reality ladies), but you can work on making your buttocks stronger to positively compensate for this.
+So don’t be afraid to do some weight training, lots of squats, split-squats, clams, speed-skaters, hip bridges and walking.
+We will talk in more depth about these exercises in another blog post, and we've some great videos on our IGTV to help with this.
+Some pelvic floor exercises and deep breathing exercises will also help to maintain as much strength as possible in the top (diaphragm) and bottom (pelvic floor) of your core.
 You can superset these with your buttock exercises to create mini workouts.

 4. Regular stretching